pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 ### Issue

-Since the Autopilot plan is only set after Autopilot is initialized, the list of elements is unavailable when Autopilot is started for the first time.
+The list of elements is unavailable when Autopilot is started for the first time; it is only set after Autopilot is initialized.

 Refresh the extensions list used for exclusions, when Autopilot is started for the first time.